Get Ready! BibleEND.com (Rev 9:4) Is GodsSEAL.com on your forehead?

 How word-endings determine grammatical meaning.

-· Case-Root-Stem: Reveals the word's function in a sentence (e.g., subject, direct object, indirect object, possession).
+In Ancient Koine Greek, as with other inflected languages, i.e. Russian, Italian, but not English.
+The Root: reveals the word's function in a sentence (e.g., subject, direct object, indirect object, and possession).

-Here is a breakdown of the function of autón and the correct term for "chosen one": (John 1:33)
+Here is the breakdown of the function of autóv, and the correct term for "chosen one": (John 1:33)

 The correct Greek word for "chosen one" is ἐκλεκτός (eklektós).